 Administrative Assistant to Vice President for Mission and Ministry

 Brenda serves as the Administrative Assistant to the Vice President for Mission and Ministry as well as the Mission and Ministry team.
 You can find Brenda in Collumkille Administration Building, Room 147.

 Brenda has been with the University of the Incarnate Word for over 20 years.
 She currently serves as the Administrative Assistant to the Vice President for Mission and Ministry as well as the Mission and Ministry team.

 Brenda graduated from Sam Houston High School here in San Antonio, attended San Antonio College studying business administration.
 She is the proud mom of two daughters, Brianna (an Incarnate Word High School alum and graduate of New York University) and Abbey (a St. Anthony Catholic High School alum and a 2021 graduate of UIW).
 Brenda has served as a parishioner and Lector for St. Benedict Catholic Church for many years.
-At her time with St. Benedict Church she has served as Eucharistic Minister, Commentator, Pastoral Council, PTC Council, Parsish Festival Committee, Women's/Men's ACTS Ministries, Director of Mini Reteat Team and so much more.
+At her time with St. Benedict Church she has served as Eucharistic Minister, Commentator, Pastoral Council, PTC Council, Parish Festival Committee, Women's/Men's ACTS Ministries, Director of Mini Retreat Team and so much more.

 Brenda currently serves the university through the Community in Mission Committee, Interfaith Council, Administrative Assistants Committee and as a Campus Mediator.

 Beth oversees the Faith Formation for the undergraduate community.
 This includes Breathe Young Adult Ministries, Retreats, Bible Study, Agapao Ministries, RCIA/Confirmation preparation, and oversight of the Peer Ministry Intern Program.
 Her office is located in the Columkille Administration Building, Room 146.